ivarmak/clutter-grasping/README.md

 python3 simulation.py clutter
 ```

-  - Replace 'clutter' with 'iso', 'pack', or 'pile' to run another scenario.
+  - Replace 'clutter' with 'iso', 'pack', or 'pile' to run one of the other scenarios.

   - Run 'simulation.py --help' to see a full list of options.